Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Biological Insights Through Mathematical Exploration

 \subsubsection{Measures with Explicit Resources}

+{Different from models with explicit population growth/decay, many models discussed here do \textit{not} feature such processes {(e.g., model \eqref{foragingsuccess})}. {When} the total population is conserved, it does not make sense to use measures of the sort described in the previous section.
+Indeed, the Net Growth measure \eqref{netgrowth} would be zero!}

-Currently, one of the only quantitative measures of success in regards to animal movement models is within the context of foraging for resources.
-This quantity is referred to as the \textit{foraging success}, and has been used as a measure to determine optimal diffusion and advection rates for model \eqref{foragingsuccess}, see \cite{Fagan2017}.
-The foraging success is defined as \eql{ \text{Foraging Success} := \int_{t^\prime} ^{t_{max}} \int_\O u(x,t) m(x,t) dx dt, }{foragingsuccessdefn} where the interval $(t^\prime, t_{max})$ is chosen so that the transient dynamics of the solution $u(x,t)$ have settled down.
-Recalling that the function $m(x,t)$ is the resource density, one may also note that if the resource density is static (i.e. $m(x,t) = m(x)$), the integration is over space only.
-The purpose of this measure is to quantify the effectiveness of consumer-resource tracking, in this case based on non-local information.
+{Instead, an alternative} quantitative measure of success {comes from the perspective of} {optimal }foraging {theory}.
+This quantity is referred to as the \textit{foraging success} and has been used as a measure to determine optimal diffusion and advection rates for model \eqref{foragingsuccess}. {In \cite{Fagan2017}}, foraging success is defined as \eql{ \text{Foraging Success} := \int_{t^\prime} ^{t_{max}} \int_\O u(x,t) m(x,t) dx dt, }{foragingsuccessdefn} where the interval $(t^\prime, t_{max})$ is chosen so that the transient dynamics of the solution $u(x,t)$ have settled down. {In this context, \textit{transient} refers to the solution behaviour for smaller time intervals; this is in contrast to asymptotic dynamics, where the solution is near an equilibrium state of some form.} The purpose of this measure is to quantify the effectiveness of consumer-resource tracking, in this case, based on nonlocal information.
+An important distinction to make here is that this measure considers only the ability to \textit{track} the resources only, as opposed to the tracking \textit{and the utilization} of resources.
 As noted in \cite{Fagan2017}, however, model \eqref{foragingsuccess} does not consider mutual interference or resource depletion, and so this measure may only be valid under the assumption of sparsely populated regions and that the resources degrade more quickly than they are depleted by foragers.
 This may then introduce further issues, as one of the common assumptions for a knowledge-based animal movement model framework is that there is a high enough population density so that the PDE model derived is an appropriate mean-field approximation of the population density \cite{Potts2019}.
-Finally, it should be noted that the foraging success used above is a \textit{predictor} of success, not a \textit{result} of success.
-In other words, if the foraging success is large, the foragers are expected to do well.